tidy-intelligence/r-wbwdi/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Corrected a typo in the DESCRIPTION file.
+* Changed beginning of DESCRIPTION as requested.
-* Added reference to Wickham (2014) in the DESCRIPTION file.
+* Added a link to the World Bank Development Indicators API in the DESCRIPTION file.